alf808/neo-depot/README.md

 On 2020-01-01 12:30, '2020 FK (One REALLY BIG fake asteroid)' approaches Earth at a distance of 0.25 au and a velocity of 56.78 km/s.
 ```

-As you progress the the remaining tasks, you may have to revisit this file to adapt your implementation - that's expected!

 ### Task 2: Extract data from structures files into Python objects.

 Wonderful!
 Now that we've defined Python objects in `models.py` that can represent our data, let's extract the real data from our data sets.